 Ho-ho-how to Keep Your Power Bill Low This Christmas

 Christmas is upon us!
 For some, the silly season means spending time with friends and family and taking the time to reflect back on the year that was.
-For others, it’s about regrettable work functions, irreparable tan lines and trying to decide whether another slice of mum’s secret recipe pav is worth undoing the months of hard work you put into sculpting your beach bod.

 Yes, lighting up the Christmas tree, running air-con units and powering your shiny new electronics can all take their toll on your household’s energy consumption, which might have you seeing Rudolph-red when the time comes to pay your bill.
 Thankfully, you don’t have to be a total Grinch to keep your power bill low.
 Here are four easy ways you can get festively frugal and reduce your electricity consumption this Christmas: